cchdo/cruise_report_2022_p02w/cruise_narrative.rst

 After 7 days in COVID quarantine (April 11-17), the science party boarded the R/V Revelle for MOB (April 18-22) with the intention of departing on April 22 at 16:00 (local, 10 hours ahead of UTC).
 However, due to the ship's inability to hire a key member of the engineering department, the ship did not depart until 10:00 (local) on April 30th.
-As we could not leave the ship, our time was well spent setting up and for the students, learning about the equipment, waiting and dealing with the shipment delays, creating a new bracket for the ODF rosette so that the upward-looking LADCP could sit above the bottles and not be crushed by the CAST-6 (Fig. 2), and decorating the floats for schools which had adopted them.
+As we could not leave the ship, our time was well spent setting up and for the students, learning about the equipment, waiting and dealing with the shipment delays, creating a new bracket for the ODF rosette so that the upward-looking LADCP could sit above the bottles and not be crushed by the CAST-6 (:ref:`Fig. 2<Fig2_narrative>`), and decorating the floats for schools which had adopted them.
 The R/V Revelle left the dock at 10:00 (local) on April 30.
 Once out of the Navy Harbor, we picked up two of our science party (who had not been able to gain access to the Navy Base) via launch before heading out into open waters.

+.. _Fig2_narrative:

 .. figure:: images/narrative/Fig_3_New_Bracket.*